 Although both share the same goal - to drive revenue and growth for the business - sales and marketing are fundamentally different and attract different types of people.

-Way back in 2006, Harvard Business Review ran an article titled ‘Ending the War Between Sales and Marketing’.
-In it they addressed the key differences between the two teams:
+Way back in 2006, Harvard Business Review ran an article titled ‘Ending the War Between Sales and Marketing.
+In it, they addressed the key differences between the two teams:

 "Marketers... are highly analytical, data oriented, and project focused.
 They’re all about building competitive advantage for the future...
 Salespeople, in contrast, spend their time talking to existing and potential customers.
 They’re skilled relationship builders… They want to keep moving… They live for closing a sale.”

 It’s hardly surprising that it isn’t always easy for these two groups of people to work well together.
 Finger-pointing and blame are not uncommon.
 Sales want marketing to bring in more and better quality leads.
-Marketing want sales to follow up better with leads.
+Marketing wants sales to follow up better with leads.

 How to get sales and marketing working together effectively